Topsfield, Massachusetts: Nineteenth and early twentieth century: railroad, Civil War, shoes and immigration

 Up to and through the 19th century, Topsfield was principally an agrarian town, but one industry—the manufacture of shoes—flourished for a while in Topsfield, as it did at this time across New England.
 The town records mention the first shoe maker in 1838.
-The industry picked up in Topsfield during the Civil War, as sewed shoes were beginning to supersede pegged ones, and many Essex County firms supplied shoes to the Union troops.
+The industry picked up in Topsfield during the Civil War, as sewn shoes were beginning to supersede pegged ones, and many Essex County firms supplied shoes to the Union troops.
 In 1867, four shoe manufacturing firms were located in town.
-The Herrick family owned the largest, founded in 1837.
+The two principal manufacturers were those of Charles Herrick (the larger, founded 1837) and John Bailey.
 Topsfield shoes found customers across the United States, and it was said that, at its highest point of production, Topsfield shipped 200,000 pairs annually.
 The shoe business in Topsfield declined after the Civil War.
 The Herrick family, the last manufacturer in town, ceased operations in the early 20th century.

 During the time of the Great Famine of Ireland, a wave of Irish immigrants came to America, arriving in Topsfield in the 1850s to work constructing the railroad.
 Dow tells us, "The Irishmen employed in the making of the roadbed were brought into Topsfield in 50 tipcarts, just at the edge of the evening [after the work day was over]."
 The Irish workers slept in town and later occupied shanties located above the railroad bridge, which crosses West Street.
 The first known Catholic families moved to Topsfield during this time.
 Italian immigrants arrived in the wave of immigration, mostly from eastern and southern Europe, which occurred from 1890 to 1920.
 They worked constructing the great estates and summerhouses in Essex County.
 On the estate of Thomas E. Proctor, now owned by the Massachusetts Audubon Society (the Ipswich River Wildlife Sanctuary), Italian immigrant stonemasons constructed the "Rockery"—a lavish rock garden and series of caverns—which still exists.
 They lived in shanties during the construction.
 Historians believe that Topsfield's first Italian families are descended from these masons.